My first job on air in the United States: KAPI AM, a small radio station in the state of Colorado

 November 6, 1973

-Andres Naideg, the station manager at KAPI, answered the phone and suggested I go to the station the next day, after I said to him that I had experience since I had worked at radio station XEPB-FM in Hermosillo, Sonora, Mexico.
+Andres Naideg, the station manager at KAPI, answered the phone and after we talked for awhile he suggested I go to the station the next day, this was after I said to him that I had experience since I had worked at radio station XEPB-FM in Hermosillo, Sonora, Mexico.

 When I arrived, Andres invited me to sit in the booth with him while he was broadcasting and mixing Long Play records.
 After a while he asked me if I knew how to operate the equipment.
 When I said yes, he said, “Ok, show me after this song.”
 Thankfully, I had been observing his every move as we talked.
 I felt confident since the equipment was an older version of what I was used to in Mexico.